Making your own Mexican Queso Fresco (fresh cheese) is easier than you think! It’s delicious and creamy and so easy to make at home.

 I just love to eat it as is.
 Sad to say, if you put the plate in front of me, you have to stop me from being a piggy because it literally is SO good.

 For quite a long time, we just bought the queso fresco in the market, and while it was just okay, it wasn’t anything to write home about.

-Queso fresco is merely an acid-set cheese that requires nothing more than a pot, some raw milk, a thermometer, cheesecloth and a source of acid – like lemon juice or vinegar.
-Use it in curries, tacos sandwiches, and more.
+Queso fresco is merely an acid-set cheese.
+It’s simple to make – in fact, it requires nothing more than a pot, some raw milk, a thermometer, cheesecloth and a source of acid.
+You can use lemon juice or vinegar – lemon juice, however, will give it a sharper final taste.

 Turning Milk into Cheese

 When you make queso fresco, you’ll start with a high quality raw milk.
 Milk is made of proteins , sugar (lactose), fat, minerals, enzymes and minerals.
 The main players in making cheese are the casein and the whey.